Bobyue0118/Constraint-Inference-in-Safe-IRL/README.md

 # Understanding Constraint Inference in Safety-Critical Inverse Reinforcement Learning

 This is the repo for the paper: Understanding Constraint Inference in Safety-Critical Inverse Reinforcement Learning, published at ICLR 2025.
 Note that:
-1. The experimental environment is mainly based on the [MuJoCo](https://mujoco.org/).
-2. The implementation is based on the code from [ICRL-benchmark](https://github.com/Guiliang/ICRL-benchmarks-public/tree/main).

 ## Contribution
 ### Core Problem: Inverse Constraint Inference (ICI)